List of The Garfield Show episodes: Season 3 (2012)

+Owner wanted for Mrs. Ferret!
+No one manages to keep her: she gets way too excited when it comes to food.
+But Garfield knows someone who sleeps most of the day and eats everything at once: Eddie Gourmand...

 Season 4 (2015–16)

-The fourth season was confirmed to be in Production in May 2012.
+The fourth season was confirmed to be in production in May 2012.
 The season first aired in Germany from October 26, 2013 to May 1, 2014.
 In the United States, the season began airing on October 6, 2015, with new episodes airing on Boomerang.
 It also has seven five-part specials, all of which are 60 minutes.